 To the uninitiated, Filipino food may seem bewildering, unlike its more popular Southeast Asian counterparts.
 Thanks to famous food personalities like Andrew Zimmern, the previously underrated Filipino cuisine is on a steady rise and touted as the next big thing in the gastronomic scene for a few years now.
 Here in Qatar where Filipinos contribute a lot to the large expat population, Filipino food is one of the burgeoning cuisines in Doha’s ever-growing food scene.
 And Choices at Oryx Rotana Doha isn’t one to be left behind.
-Here’s what surprised me about their Pinoy Fiesta every Sunday night!
+Here’s what surprised me about their Pinoy Fiesta buffet!

 Oryx Rotana Doha